(reading time: 1 hour, 25 minutes)

 “I don’t know your name from the bottom of the rot,” Kilrorke answered coldly.
 “You know mine, but that be to be expected.
 You’re flagellating me waters.”

 “Yes, I do know your name; I’ve known it my whole life.
 I have a proposition for you Mr. Ordr.
 If we work together… excuse me!
 Could you please stop that?”
 The lightfolk was lightly slapping the prosite’s side, sending it spinning on the hook.
-In the absence of his pet wolptinger he seemed to assume that something had to do the predatory playing.
+In the absence of his pet wolptinger he seemed to assume that something had to do the predatory pawing.
 He smirked, hand shooting out, cutting through the plasm, and wrapping around Vitaxia’s fragile eye.
-The prosite thought itself doomed for a moment, but then the man dexterously removed the hook and set his prey down.
+The prosite thought itself doomed for a moment, but then the man gingerly removed the hook and set his prey down.

 “What be it that a booger can offer me?”